bameyrick/translation-key-store/README.md

 import { TranslationKeyStore } from '@qntm-code/translation-key-store';

-// Create a new store singleton export const store = new TranslationKeyStore(false, (language: string, key: string) => {
+// Create a new store singleton export const store = new TranslationKeyStore({
+  missingTranslationHandler: (language: string, key: string) => {
-  // Do something with the missing translation information });
+    // Do something with the missing translation information },
+});
 ```